Summer Reading Program

 Saturday, August 6, 2022

 Frequently Asked Questions

 Who can participate?

 Everyone!
-We have programs for babies, toddlers, children, teens, and adults.
-Even if your child is too young to read by themselves you can sign up and read with them!
+We have programs for pre-K, kids, teens, and adults.
+Even if your child is too young to read on their own you can sign up and read with them!